-In addition, additional shares may be sold through a registration statement on Form S-3 that we have filed to register the resale of the approximately 1,557,000 shares of common stock issued to certain former shareholders of Cyvera, in connection with our acquisition of Cyvera.
-Pursuant to this effective registration statement, the shares held by the former shareholders of Cyvera may be sold freely in the public market.
+In addition, we issued approximately 1,557,000 shares of common stock to certain former shareholders of Cyvera in connection with our acquisition of Cyvera.
+These shares were available to be sold freely in the public market through a registration statement on Form S-3 that we filed.
+Any unsold shares were deregistered in January 2015 with such unsold shares available to be sold pursuant to Rule 144 of the Securities Act of 1933, as amended.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.